inspec/inspec-aws/docs/resources/aws_vpcs.md

         it { should exist }
     end

-### Ensure AWS VPC CIDR Block plural resource has the associated id.
+### Ensure AWS VPC CIDR Block plural resource has the associated id

     describe aws_vpcs do
         its ('cidr_block_association_ids') { should include "vpc-cidr-assoc-0123456789" }
     end

-### Ensure AWS VPC IPv6 CIDR Block plural resource has the associated id.
+### Ensure AWS VPC IPv6 CIDR Block plural resource has the associated id

     describe aws_vpcs do
         its ('ipv6_cidr_block_association_ids') { should include "vpc-cidr-assoc-0123456789" }
     end